 Being bilingual has benefits.
-Speaking a second language can actually boost the brain’s ability to multitask and take on multiple challenges at once – something we could all use.
+Speaking a second language can boost the brain’s ability to multitask and take on multiple challenges at once – something we could all use.

 Another benefit of being bilingual